monk-io/docs/docs/guides/k8s-migrate.md

         - /yelb/redis
 ```

-This will create a group called `application` which we will be able to operate just via `yelb/application` syntax.
+This will create a group called `application` which we can operate via `yelb/application` syntax.

-As usual we will load and try to start it up:
+Let's load it and try to start it.

 ```bash
 $ monk load yelb-group.yaml